Sozo Short Bible Study, Category #1: Christian Life Basics

-As one example of this pattern, one could for instance… surmise something from reading a Scripture passage or one could decide on a belief from one’s own reasoning… such as, that “baptism must be conducted only in the day time.”
-To justify or support this “theory” one might use verses in Scripture which describe a situation when “people believed and were baptized,” But in continuing to apply natural reasoning one could also add… “You see Luke wrote it, and when it happened was outside, thus it was daytime, showing any night baptism is heretical.”
+As one example of this pattern, one could for instance… surmise something from reading a Scripture passage or one could decide on a belief from one’s own reasoning… such as, that “baptism must be conducted only in the daytime.”
+To justify or support this “theory” one might use verses in Scripture which describe a situation when “people believed and were baptized,” But in continuing to apply natural reasoning one could also add… “You see Luke wrote it, and when it happened, it took place outside.
+Thus it was daytime, showing any night baptism is heretical.”
 Sound goofy?
 You would be surprised how deceptive traditions can be.
-They often put the emphasis on some “element of the act” to give the person the glory, ignoring the purpose for the act.
+They often put the emphasis on some “element of the act” to give the person the glory, ignoring the purpose of the act.

 Q: “Tell me, are you a Christian?”

 A: “Yes friendly person, I do”

 Q: “Then you must believe this…in order to be truly baptized, you must be facing the north, and the water has to come from the Jordan”

 Q: “Then you are not a Christian since you said Christians believe all things”.